EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.find_within_radius_mat

 Construct a cube of stamps around specific locations in a 2D image.
 Package: imUtil.image Description: Given an image and a list of coordinates, construct a cybe of stamps around the coordinates.
-Region outside the image
+Region outside the image are padded with zeros.